 The Conan hooks are Python functions that are intended to extend the Conan functionalities and let users customize the client behavior at determined execution points.
+Check the hooks section in extending Conan to see some examples of how to use them and already available ones providing useful functionality.

-14.10.1 Hook interface
+15.10.1 Hook interface